rust-lang/rfcs/text/3537-msrv-resolver.md

 The `rust-version` must be equal to or newer than the version that first introduced the configured `edition`.

+The Rust version can also be `"auto"`.
+This will act the same as if it was set to the version of your toolchain.
+When publishing, `"auto"` will be replaced by the version of your toolchain in your published manifest.

 The `rust-version` may be ignored using the `--ignore-rust-version` option.

 Setting the `rust-version` key in `[package]` will affect all targets/crates in